How to make video and audio accessible

 Make sure your video has either:

-- integrated video narration with all essential visual information included in the main audio (easiest)
+- integrated narration with essential visual information included in the main audio (easiest), or

-- a separate audio description (AD) with visual information describe between the gaps in the main audio
+- a separate audio description (AD) with visual information described between gaps in the main audio

 Live video streams do not need a visual description.